Slobodan Trajković, artist and scholar. One: On Media.

 The King of Black, Shoya Azari.

-Persian Heritage for the World
+Persian Heritage to the World.
+Now virtual.

 Persian Heritage for the World is a title that implies movement, the underlying and intertwining motion of a culture spreading outwards.
-Almost as a metaphor for this, the medium selected for the art show celebrating the fifth anniversary of the Cambridge Shahnameh Centre for Persian Studies* is the moving image.
+Almost as a metaphor for this, the medium selected for the art show celebrating the fifth anniversary of the Cambridge Shahnameh Centre for Persian Studies* was moving image.
 A chamber nature of the exhibition has limited the amount of works to be shown at the live screening, but to keep the event open for more artists and a broader audience interested in the contemporary moving image art practices, some of the show spilled out to the virtual space of Ephemereye gallery...